 Establish guidelines for your neurodivergent relationship

 Implement guidelines for how, when, and where arguments can occur.
 This can be crucial for fighting fairly and maintaining mental health.
-For instance, you might limit intense conversations to times when ADHD symptoms are well-controlled.
+For instance, you might limit intense conversations to times when ADHD symptoms feel well-controlled.
 Consider alternative communication methods, like email, if face-to-face discussions pose challenges related to impulsivity.

 Take a step back